 - Help agents optimize the quality of your caller’s experiences – For example, can you deploy live call transcription, call summarization, or AI powered Agent Assistance?
 This removes the need for your agents to take notes, and provides them with contextually relevant information and guidance during calls, freeing them to focus more attention on providing positive customer interactions.

 Contact Lens for Amazon Connect provides real-time supervisor and agent assist features that could be just what you need, but you may not yet be using Amazon Connect.
 You need a solution that also works with your existing contact center.

 Amazon Machine Learning (ML) services like Amazon Transcribe, Amazon Comprehend, and Amazon SageMaker provide feature-rich APIs that you can use to transcribe and extract insights from your contact center calls at scale.
 Amazon Lex provides conversational AI capabilities that can capture intents and context from conversations, and Amazon Kendra offers intelligent search features that can provide useful information to agents based on callers’ needs.
+And now, Amazon Bedrock provides access to state-of-the-art Large Language Models that generate real-time concise agent assist messages based on the conversation, and insights from the call transcripts.
 Although you could build your own custom call analytics and agent assist solutions using these services, that requires time and resources.
 In this post, we discuss our sample solution for live call analytics with agent assist.

 Our sample solution, Live Call Analytics with Agent Assist (LCA), does most of the heavy lifting associated with providing an end-to-end solution that can plug into your contact center and provide the intelligent insights that you need.